COMP122/comp122-s22/assembly_programming/notes_03_28.md

 ## Today's Agenda
    1. Survey of Assignment Status
    1. Provide more time at the beginning of the class to work on the assignment.
-   1. Based upon Survey and General status then ..... (?)
+   1. Based upon Survey and General Status then ..... (?)

 ## Questions: